andreasabel/inCode/entry/lenses-products-prisms-sums.md

 lenses and prisms I often see, and also it helps me reason about when it *doesn't* make sense to have a lens or prism.
-It has also distilled the lens and prism laws into something trivial that can be stated succinctly ("it must be an isomorphism"), and also made the profunctor optics form seem extremely natural.
+It has also distilled the lens and prism laws into something trivial that can be stated succinctly ("it must be an isomorphism"), and also made the profunctor optics form seem uncannily natural.

 Some small notes need to be made to bridge this view with the way they are actually implemented in practice: